Dec 1, 2021

 “In Lieu of Gifts” Campaign

 As we often see for birthdays, at the holidays, running an “in lieu of gifts” campaign is also a tactic that sees a lot of success.
-In a time where holiday spending doesn’t look the way it did last year, encouraging people to make donations toward the greater good instead of shopping is a feel-good alternative.
+In a time where holiday spending may look different, encouraging people to make donations toward the greater good instead of shopping is a feel-good alternative.

 Paid Social Ads